 Encouraging Financial Conversations

-To enroll in one of our Extension’s Encouraging Financial Conversations series, just click on the ‘Registration and details’ link for the class that works best for you.
+To enroll in Extension’s Encouraging Financial Conversations series, just click on the ‘Registration and details’ link.
 Currently all sessions are being held virtually via Zoom.
-All handouts and materials for the series can be accessed here for free.
+All worksheets and resource materials are free and can be accessed in the Encouraging Financial Conversations Resources section below.

 Extension is now offering Encouraging Financial Conversations: Booster Sessions that build on topics from our initial EFC training.
 These sessions will give participants an opportunity to practice the strategies, ask questions, and learn about additional financial resources.
 Sign up for one or all of the sessions.

-Sessions take place via Zoom from 10:30 am – noon.
+EFC Booster sessions for 2026 will be available March 1, 2026.
+Sessions will take place via Zoom from 10:30 am – noon.
+Registration and details will be available at https://go.wisc.edu/efcboosters

 Questions?
-Please contact Carol Bralich, Washington County Human Development and Relationships Educator, at carol.bralich@wisc.edu or 262.335.4477.
+Please contact Carol Bralich, Fond du Lac County Human Development and Relationships Educator, at carol.bralich@wisc.edu or 920-906-4622.

 Extension’s Impact: Boosting Financial Skills for Social Workers